Leeds LS16 5PS

 |4.00pm – 4.30pm||Concluding Remarks – Professor Adam Crawford, University of Leeds|

-Kerry Clamp is a Senior Lecturer in Criminology in the Department of Social Sciences and Psychology at the University of Western Sydney, Australia.
+Kerry Clamp is a Professor in Criminology at the University of Nottingham.
 She received her Ph.D. from the University of Leeds in 2010 and also holds degrees from the University of Sheffield and the University of South Africa.
 Her research agenda focuses on the intersections of restorative justice and transitional justice, and of restorative justice and policing.

 Ian D. Marder is a Ph.D. student (School of Law, University of Leeds), and the founder of the Community of Restorative Researchers.
 In 2015/16, he was a Visiting Scholar at the Institute of Criminology, KU Leuven.
 His current research and teaching focuses primarily on the use of restorative justice within the criminal justice process.
 He has previously conducted research for the Restorative Justice Council, Restorative Solutions, the United Nations Office of Disarmament Affairs and Search for Common Ground Maghreb, and is currently acting as Scientific Expert to the Council of Europe’s Council for Penological Co-operation

 Meredith Rossner is an assistant professor of criminology in the Law Department at the London School of Economics, and an adjunct fellow at Western Sydney University.
 Her research interests include emotions and interactions in criminal justice, criminology theory, restorative justice, court design and procedure, and juries.
 Her book, Just Emotions: Rituals of Restorative Justice was published by OUP in 2014.